martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 Alternative Design:

+: If no multiplexing is necessary, more bits can be spent on the sequence number.
+This might be possible if DTLS-SRTP 1.3 were modified to include a multiplexing header (a shim, as it were).

+### No Length Option

-: If a UDP datagram is restricted to containing a single DTLS record, the length field could be omitted entirely, reducing the unencrypted overhead to as little as 2 octets.
+If each UDP datagram is restricted to containing a single DTLS record, the length field could be omitted entirely, reducing the unencrypted overhead to as little as 2 octets.
 The drawback of this approach is that it could require some additional UDP datagrams during the handshake, since changes to keying material can only happen when a new record is sent.

-: In TLS 1.3, these transitions are infrequent aside from during the initial
+In TLS 1.3, these transitions are infrequent aside from during the initial
 handshake:

-    * the client's first flight is only split if 0-RTT is used, in which case 4 packets are required
+* the client's first flight is only split if 0-RTT is used, in which case 4 packets are required (this might be fewer with some proposed key schedule changes)

 * the server's first flight contains handshake records with two different traffic keys and optionally application data records and therefore three datagrams

 * the client's second flight contains two different packets

-Alternative Design:

-: If no multiplexing is necessary, more bits can be spent on the sequence number.
-This might be possible if DTLS-SRTP 1.3 were modified to include a multiplexing header (a shim, as it were).

 # Security Considerations